cyberomin/cyberomin.github.io/_posts/2014-05-10-nerdiest-birthday-ever.markdown

 categories: birthday
 ---
 So yesterday, May 9th, was my birthday and my good people at work made it really special.
 Below are some of the nerdiest messages that I got.
+I just love my folks.
+They know how to make me smile.
+Enjoy.

 Tega
 {% highlight java %}